JuanCarlos-TiqueRangel/leo_ar_follower/README.md

 ```
 rosrun leo_ar_follower ar_follower_interactive.py
 ```
-*Note:* This program was designed to run when the robot is located in the initial position or near to it (video at 8x).
+*Note:* This program was designed to run when the robot is located in the initial position or near to it.